Private Sponsorship Pathways

-Sponsorship pathways constitute an avenue for refugees allowing them to access international protection like other complementary pathways are a path to a durable solution for people forced to flee their home due to conflict, war or persecution.
+Sponsorship pathways constitute an avenue for refugees allowing them to access international protection.
+Like other complementary pathways, they are a path to a durable solution for people forced to flee their home due to conflict, war or persecution.

 Private sponsorship and community sponsorship

 Even though community sponsorship and private sponsorship both involve the engagement of local communities for the reception and integration of refugees, they are by nature different and must be clearly distinguished.

 Private sponsorship pathways are a complementary pathway that facilitate the admission of refugees in a new country.
 In private sponsorship, sponsors play a key role throughout the process; they are the ones identifying and selecting the beneficiaries and are directly involved in their admission, reception, and integration.
 Also, unlike resettlement, which is solely based on the risks and needs of refugees and done by UNHCR, private sponsorship pathways allow sponsors to nominate individuals based on other considerations such as family links, skills, professional or educational background.